Bake to the roots

 • Deutsch

 1. Cut the cold butter into pieces and mix with the flour.
-Knead until well combined – do this quickly, so the butter does not get warm.
-Place between two pieces of plastic wrap or baking parchment and form into a square with a thickness of about 0.4 inch (1cm) – works best with a rolling pin.
+Knead until well combined.
+Do this quickly, so the butter does not get warm.
+Place between two pieces of plastic wrap or baking parchment and form into a square with a thickness of about 1cm – works best with a rolling pin.
 Cover and place in the fridge until needed.

 4. Prepare baking sheets with baking parchment and set aside.
 In a small bowl mix sugar with cinnamon for the filling.
-Roll out the dough on a floured surface to a rectangle with a thickness of about 0.2 inch (5mm) – one side should have a length of about 12 inches (30cm).
-Brush the dough with the melted butter, leave about 0.5 inch (1,3cm) free on the edge of a long side – this is the direction you are going to roll up the rolls.
-Sprinkle the sugar-cinnamon mix on top of the melted butter and start rolling up to the side you left without filling – try to get a tight roll.
-Brush the end you kept free from the filling with some water and roll the roll on top, so that part sticks well to the rest – this will keep the rolls sealed.
-Cut the roll into 1 inch (2,5cm) thick slices and place those rolls on the baking sheets – leave enough space in between.
+Roll out the dough on a floured surface to a rectangle with a thickness of about 5mm.
+One side should have a length of about 30cm.
+Brush the dough with the melted butter, leaving about 1,3cm free on the edge of a long side – this is the direction you are going to roll up the rolls.
+Sprinkle the sugar-cinnamon mix on top of the melted butter and start rolling up to the side you left without filling.
+Try to get a tight roll.
+Brush the end you kept free from the filling with some water and roll the roll on top so that part sticks well to the rest.
+This will keep the rolls sealed.
+Cut the roll into 2,5cm thick slices and place those slices on the baking sheets.
+Leave enough space in between.
 Cover loosely with plastic wrap and let rise for 30-40 minutes.

-5. Preheat the oven to 390°F (200°C).
-Place the snegle in the the oven and bake for about 16-18 minutes – they should get a nice golden color.
-Take out of the oven and let cool down on a wire rack.
+5. Preheat the oven to 200°C (390°F).
+Place the snegle in the preheated oven and bake them for about 16-18 minutes – they should get a nice golden color.
+Take them out of the oven and let them cool down on a wire rack.

 1. Die kalte Butter in Stückchen schneiden, mit dem Mehl vermischen und zügig miteinander verkneten, damit die Butter nicht zu warm wird.
-Auf ein großes Stück Klarsichtfolie legen, ein Ende der Folie locker über die Butter schlagen und zu einem ca. 1cm (0.4 inch) dicken Quadrat formen (geht mit einem Nudelholz am Besten).
+Auf ein großes Stück Klarsichtfolie legen, ein Ende der Folie locker über die Butter schlagen und zu einem etwa 1cm dicken Quadrat formen (geht mit einem Nudelholz am besten).
 Bis zur weiteren Verwendung in den Kühlschrank legen.

 2. Für den Teig das Mehl mit dem Zucker und Salz in einer großen Schüssel vermischen.
 Hefe zerbröckeln und zusammen mit der Butter, Ei, Eigelben und der kalten Milch zugeben und alles zu einem glatten Teig kneten.
 Locker in Klarsichtfolie wickeln und für etwa 1 Stunde in den Kühlschrank legen.

-3. Den Teig aus dem Kühlschrank nehmen und auf einer bemehlten Fläche zu einem Quadrat ausrollen – der Teig sollte etwa die doppelte Größe des Butterblocks haben.
-Den Butterblock (ohne die Folie) so auf das Teigquadrat legen, dass die Ecken auf die Seiten zeigen (45° Drehung) und dann die Ecken des Teiges über die Butter schlagen – wie bei einem Briefumschlag.
-Die Nähte gut verschließen und dieses Quadrat dann zu einem Rechteck ausrollen (sollte in etwa die dreifache länge des ursprünglichen Quadrats haben).
-Die Enden zur Mitte hin übereinander schlagen, so dass wieder ein Quadrat ensteht, das 3 Lagen hat.
+3. Den Teig aus dem Kühlschrank nehmen und auf einer bemehlten Fläche zu einem Quadrat ausrollen.
+Der Teig sollte etwa die doppelte Größe des Butterblocks haben.
+Den Butterblock (ohne die Folie) so auf das Teigquadrat legen, dass die Ecken auf die Seiten zeigen (45°-Drehung) und dann die Ecken des Teiges über die Butter schlagen, wie bei einem Briefumschlag.
+Die Nähte gut verschließen und dieses Quadrat dann zu einem Rechteck ausrollen (sollte in etwa die dreifache Länge des ursprünglichen Quadrats haben).
+Die Enden zur Mitte hin übereinanderschlagen, sodass wieder ein Quadrat entsteht, das drei Lagen hat.
 In Klarsichtfolie einschlagen und für 30 Minuten in den Kühlschrank legen.
-Den Teig aus dem Kühlschrank nehmen und erneut “tourieren” – also noch einmal ausrollen (die offene Seite des Teigpakets sollte zu einem zeigen) und die Teigenden wieder übereinander schlagen und erneut 30 Minuten in den Kühlschrank legen.
+Den Teig aus dem Kühlschrank nehmen und erneut »tourieren«, also noch einmal ausrollen (die offene Seite des Teigpakets sollte zu einem zeigen) und die Teigenden wieder übereinanderschlagen und erneut 30 Minuten in den Kühlschrank legen.

 4. Backbleche mit Backpapier auslegen und zur Seite stellen.
 In einer kleinen Schüssel den Zucker mit dem Zimt vermischen.
-Den Teig auf einer bemehlten Fläche zu einem Rechteck mit einer Dicke von etwa 5mm (0.2 inch) ausrollen – eine Seite sollte etwa dabei 30cm (12 inch) breit sein.
-Den Teig mit der geschmolzenen Butter bestreichen – den Rand einer der längern Seiten dabei aussparen und einen etwa 1,3cm (0.5 inch) breiten Streifen frei lassen – in diese Richtung wird später aufgerollt.
-Die Zimt-Zucker-Mischung auf die Butterschicht streuen und dann in Richtung des freien Randes aufrollen – die Rolle sollte nicht zu locker aufgerollt sein.
+Den Teig auf einer bemehlten Fläche zu einem Rechteck mit einer Dicke von etwa 5mm ausrollen.
+Eine Seite sollte dabei etwa 30cm breit sein.
+Den Teig mit der geschmolzenen Butter bestreichen, den Rand einer der längeren Seiten dabei aussparen und einen etwa 1,3cm breiten Streifen freilassen – in diese Richtung wird später aufgerollt.
+Die Zimt-Zucker-Mischung auf die Butterschicht streuen und dann in Richtung des freien Randes aufrollen.
+Die Rolle sollte nicht zu locker aufgerollt sein.
 Den Streifen ohne Füllung am Rand mit etwas Wasser bestreichen und die Rolle fertigrollen – durch das Wasser klebt das Ende besser und verschließt so die Rolle.
-Jetzt etwa 2,5cm (1 inch) dicke Stücke abschneiden und mit genügend Abstand auf die Backbleche legen.
+Jetzt etwa 2,5cm dicke Stücke abschneiden und mit genügend Abstand auf die Backbleche legen.
 Mit Klarsichtfolie locker abdecken und ein letztes Mal für etwa 30-40 Minuten gehen lassen.

 5. Den Ofen auf 200°C (390°F) Ober-/Unterhitze vorheizen.
 Die Schnecken für etwa 16-18 Minuten backen – sie sollten eine goldgelbe Farbe bekommen haben.
 Aus dem Ofen nehmen und auf einem Kuchengitter abkühlen lassen.

 6. Für die Glasur den Puderzucker mit Milch und Vanille Extrakt vermischen – es sollte eine dickflüssige Glasur entstehen.
-Auf die noch leicht warmen Schnecken träufeln und trockenen lassen.
+Auf die noch leicht warmen Schnecken träufeln und trocknen lassen.

 Kanel Snegle aka.
 Cinnamon Rolls | Bake to the roots